The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: Action, equations of motion

 The particles located at both endpoints of the string $\si=0$ and $\si=\ell$ have an action that is built from two parts.
-First is a mass term $S_{pm}$ given by\footnote{We assume, as in preceding works, that the endpoint particle is spinless.} \be S_{pm} = m_i\int d\tau \sqrt{-\dot X^2} \ee The second term in the boundary action $S_{pq}$ respectively \be S_{pq}= T q_i \int d\tau A_\mu(X) \dot X^\mu \ee The parameters $m_i$ and $q_i$ are the mass and charge of the endpoint particles.
-We put a factor of \(T\) before the charged particle action, so that we work in a convention where \(q_i F_{\mu\nu}\) is a dimensionless quantity, or in other words the electromagnetic fields are given in units of the string tension.
+First is a mass term $S_{pm}$ given by\footnote{We assume, as in preceding works, that the endpoint particle is spinless.} \be S_{pm} = m_i\int d\tau \sqrt{-\dot X^2} \ee The second term in the boundary action $S_{pq}$ is \be S_{pq}= T q_i \int d\tau A_\mu(X) \dot X^\mu \ee The parameters $m_i$ and $q_i$ are the mass and charge of the endpoint particles.
+We put a factor of the string tension \(T\) before the charged particle action, so that we work in a convention where \(q_i F_{\mu\nu}\) is a dimensionless quantity, or in other words the electromagnetic fields are given in units of the tension.

 At this point we can consider two different cases.
 In one case we take the action \ref{action} and we treat the gauge field $A_\mu$ as a given background field $A^{back}_\mu(X)$.
 Another possibility is also to make the gauge field dynamical by turning on a kinetic term, namely taking \be S \to S -\frac1{4g^2}\int d^4 x F_{\mu\nu}F^{\mu\nu} \ee In this case the gauge field in $S_{pq}$ takes the form of $A_\mu(X) =A^{back}_\mu(X)+A^{dyn}_\mu(X)$ where $A_\mu^{dyn}$ is the gauge field that one charge induces on the location of the other charge and vice versa, and \(A^{back}\) denotes a background field.
 In this paper we consider only the former case where the gauge field is a background field.
 In a sequel paper we will consider the dynamical case.
+In section \ref{sec:pheno} we write the condition for when neglecting the self interaction is a good approximation for phenomenology.